 The Sweet Pea Study

-The Sweet Pea Study is a short-term nutrition research study designed to look at how the health of a mother during pregnancy may influence her child’s brain development.
+The Sweet Pea Study is a three-visit research study designed to look at how a mother’s health during pregnancy may influence her child’s brain development.

 This study is for moms who:

 - Are less than 36 weeks pregnant

 - Have a BMI of either 18.5 – 25 OR

 - Are 18 years of age or older